fediverse-devnet/feditest.org/content/quickstart/evaluate/_index.md

 instances, posts get distributed to followers, not mangled in the process, they can like posts, boost them, reply etc.

 We will use a Linux container in which to run the tests.
-(If you are unfamiliar with the Linux containers, Red Hat has a high-level [explanation here](https://www.redhat.com/en/topics/containers/whats-a-linux-container).)
+(If you are unfamiliar with Linux containers, Red Hat has a high-level [explanation here](https://www.redhat.com/en/topics/containers/whats-a-linux-container).)
 Our container needs to run {{% gl ubosgears %}}, which automates the installation